khulnasoft-lab/design.khulnasoft.com/contents/resources/design-resources.md

 ## Design project

 All design files are stored in the [GitLab Design](https://gitlab.com/gitlab-org/gitlab-design) project and maintained by GitLab UX designers.
-The repository contains GitLab’s open source pattern library, prototypes, and work-in-progress files.
+The repository contains GitLab’s prototypes and work-in-progress files.

 ### Goals